9 Natural Remedies For An Overactive Bladder

 What Are the Symptoms of an Overactive Bladder?

-Overactive bladder can cause a number of uncomfortable and even embarrassing symptoms.
-If you suffer from overactive bladder, the following symptoms can occur:
+An overactive bladder can cause several uncomfortable and even embarrassing symptoms.
+If you suffer from an overactive bladder, the following symptoms can occur:

-Frequent Urination – needing to go eight or more times within a 24 hour period
+• Frequent Urination – needing to go eight or more times within 24 hours

-Nocturia - waking up two or more times through the night to go urinate
+• Nocturia - waking up two or more times through the night to urinate

-An overactive bladder can disrupt your life, even if you are able to make it to the bathroom when an urge hits.
-The frequent need to urinate, along with nighttime trips to the bathroom can make you miserable.
+An overactive bladder can disrupt your life, even if you can reach the bathroom when an urge hits.
+The frequent need to urinate, along with nighttime trips to the bathroom, can make you miserable.

 What Causes Overactive Bladder?

-Overactive bladder can be caused by several different issues and can even be a combination of issues.
+Several issues can cause overactive bladder and even be a combination of topics.
 Some of the most common causes of overactive bladder include:

-Estrogen deficiency can cause the pelvic floor muscles to relax resulting in overactive bladder
+• Estrogen deficiency can cause the pelvic floor muscles to relax, resulting in an overactive bladder.

 Treating Overactive Bladder Naturally

-Overactive bladder is quite common; however, it can be treated and corrected.
-Treatment options range from behavior modification, dietary changes, increased exercise, medications, and nerve stimulation.
-Let’s take a look at the top nine natural remedies for overactive bladder.
-If you are experiencing the symptoms of an overactive bladder, schedule a visit a Health Care Center
+Overactive bladder is quite common but can be treated and corrected.
+Treatment options include behavior modification, dietary changes, increased exercise, medications, and nerve stimulation.
+Let's look at the top nine natural remedies for overactive bladder.
+If you are experiencing the symptoms of an overactive bladder, schedule a visit to a Health Care Center

 1. Journaling

-When you first begin experiencing the symptoms of an overactive bladder, you should keep a log of your activities, the number of times you urinate in a 24 hour period, the number of accidents you experience, when your accidents occur, and the amount of fluid you drink.
-In your journal, you should write down anything that occurred at the time of your accident – coughing, laughing, sneezing, etc.
+When you first begin experiencing the symptoms of an overactive bladder, you should keep a log of your activities, the number of times you urinate in 24 hours, the number of accidents you experience, when your accidents occur, and the amount of fluid you drink.
+In your journal, you should write down anything that happened at the time of your accident – coughing, laughing, sneezing, etc.

 2. Kegel exercises

 If your urinary incontinence is due to weak pelvic muscles, Kegel exercises can help.
-These exercises focus on the same muscles that are used to stop the flow of urine.
-Kegel exercises are performed by flexing and holding your pelvic muscles for a count of five.
-Release and repeat.
-You should do ten to twenty Kegel exercises three to four times per day.
+These exercises focus on the same muscles used to stop the urine flow.
+Kegel exercises are performed by flexing and holding your pelvic muscles for a count of five: release and repeat.
+You should do ten to twenty Kegel exercises three to four times daily.

 3. Magnesium

 Magnesium is a mineral used to ensure proper nerve and muscle function.
-It can help to improve continence by reducing bladder spasms and thus allowing the bladder to completely empty.
-Including magnesium rich foods like potatoes, bananas, and corn can help with overactive bladder.
+It can help to improve continence by reducing bladder spasms, thus allowing the bladder to completely empty.
+Magnesium-rich foods like potatoes, bananas, and corn can help with overactive bladder.

 4. Biofeedback